auth0/Auth0.swift/FAQ.md

 Otherwise, the browser modal will close right away and the user will be automatically logged in again, as the cookie will still be there.

+> **Warning**
-> ⚠️ Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking app.
+> Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking app.

 ## 3. How can I change the message in the alert box?